galatea-associates/fuse-starter-java/README.md

 # galatea-java-starter
+This project serves two functions:
+- Provides reference implementations for various features using our best-practices
-Starter project for Galatea java projects
+- Provides a starting point for new galatea java projects

 This readme will contain an index to features and their location in code.